-Annie Fullard, violinist, is a member of The Cavani String Quartet, Quartet-in-Residence at CIM since 1988.
-Ms. Fullard also serves as artistic advisor for community engagement at CIM and has been director of String and Piano Chamber Music Seminar at Case Western Reserve University since 2005.
+ANNIE FULLARD, violinist, is a member of The Cavani String Quartet, Quartet-in-Residence at The Cleveland Institute of Music since 1988.
+Ms. Fullard also serves as Artistic Advisor for Community Engagement at CIM and has been director of String and Piano Chamber Music Seminar at Case Western Reserve University since 2005.
 Ms. Fullard is a founding member of the Cavani Quartet which is a winner of numerous awards and prizes including the Naumburg Chamber Music Award, Cleveland Quartet Competition and the Banff, Fischoff and Carmel Competitions.
 Ms. Fullard and her colleagues in The Cavani Quartet were named Musical America's Young Artists of the Year 1989 and received the 1998 ASCAP-Chamber Music America Award for Adventurous Programming of Contemporary Music, the 2005 and 2013 Guarneri String Quartet Residency Award and eight Chamber Music America Residency Partnership Grants.
-Ms. Fullard has toured extensively throughout the United States and abroad, including a Mozart Anniversary Tour in 2006 of Salzburg, Vienna and Prague, and a 2010 tour with Chamber Music Connection Italia, featuring a performance at The Santa Cecilia Conservatory of Music in Rome.
-Other appearances include Carnegie Hall and Lincoln Center, Corcoran Gallery and Kennedy Center in Washington D.C., Ambassador Series in Los Angeles, Festival L'Epau in France, and the Ijsbreker Series in Amsterdam.
-Ms. Fullard has had the honor of collaborating with Itzhak Perlman, Robert Mann, Alisa Weilerstein, Anton Nel, Stephanie Blythe and Charles Neidich and Joel Smirnoff, and members of the Cleveland, Juilliard, Miami, Takacs, Ying, Emerson, Borodin, Amadeus and St. Lawrence String Quartets.
+Ms. Fullard has toured extensively throughout the US and abroad, including a Mozart Anniversary Tour in 2006 of Salzburg, Vienna and Prague, and a 2010 tour with Chamber Music Connection Italia, featuring a performance at The Santa Cecilia Conservatory of Music in Rome.
+Other appearances include Carnegie Hall and Lincoln Center, Corcoran Gallery and Kennedy Center in Washington D.C., Ambassador Series in Los Angeles, Festival L'Epau in France and the Ijsbreker Series in Amsterdam.
+Ms. Fullard is honored to have had the opportunity to collaborate with many distinguished artists including Robert Mann, Alisa Weilerstein, Anton Nel, Stephanie Blythe, Charles Neidich, Itzhak Perlman, Joel Smirnoff and members of the Cleveland, Juilliard, Miami, Takacs, Ying, Emerson, Borodin, Amadeus, St. Lawrence String Quartets.

 Web site: www.cavani.org